 Requesting a referral to your local CAT (Community Addictions Team) from your GP normally means being assigned to a local keyworker who will help you keep track of intake, effects it has, etc, but obtaining short-term rehab help via public healthcare, is unlikely.

-Step 4 - Read The Reviews
+Step 4 - Read The Only Impartial Reports

-Step 5 - Finalise The Details
+Step 5 - Complete The Initial Assessment

 Step 6 - Financing Treatment

-Step 7 - Admission
+Step 7 - Admit to treatment

 You'll need to bring a few basic necessities with you:

-Thanks so much for reading our buyer's guide.
+Thanks for reading our guide.

-Our medical team are ready to help you detox, comfortably.
+Our clinic team are ready to help you make the progress you need.

 The only thing left is - are you ready?